Last updated on January 9, 2020

 If need inline scripts (in Python, of course) can be inserted.
 That is, you can combine drag-and-drop building with some coding.

 I created a playlist with 4 youtube tutorials.
-In the first video you will learn how to create a classical psychology experiment; the stroop task.
+In the first video you will learn how to create a classic psychology experiment; the Stroop task.
 The second is more into psycholinguistics and you will learn how to create a language experiment using PsychoPy.

 Programming for Psychology & Vision Science Tutorial series

 Recently I found the following playlist on youtube and it is amazing.
-In this series of tutorial videos you will learn how to use PsychoPy as a Python package.
+In this series of tutorial videos, you will learn how to use PsychoPy as a Python package.
 For instance, it is starting at a very basic level; importing the visual module to create windows.
-In this video he uses my favourite Python IDE Spyder.
+In this video, he uses my favorite Python IDE Spyder.

-The videos are actually screencasts from the course Programming for Psychology & Vision Science and has 10 videos.
-The first 5 videos covers drawing stimuli on the screen (i.e., drawing to a video, gratings, shapes, images, dots).
+The videos are actually screencasts from the course Programming for Psychology & Vision Science and have 10 videos.
+The first 5 videos cover drawing stimuli on the screen (i.e., drawing to a video, gratings, shapes, images, dots).
 Watching these videos you will also learn how to collect responses, providing input, and saving your data.